department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/national-testing-program.md

 -----

-### How do I get these benefits?
+### How do I get this benefit?

-We will charge your GI Bill benefit package for testing expenses.
+We'll charge your GI Bill benefit package for testing expenses.
 [Learn about how we charge your GI Bill benefit package](https://gibill.custhelp.com/app/answers/detail/a_id/29).

 - You may need to provide your proof of payment.
 - We'll pay you back only for mandatory test fees.